liip/drifter/docs/roles/webpack.rst

 Once enabled, this role will create a ``webpack.config.js`` and a ``package.json`` that includes all the required dependencies by default.

 **Existing files (webpack.config.js, package.json) will not be overridden.
-If those files already exists, the installation will be incomplete and could not work as expected.**
+If those files already exist, the installation will be incomplete and might not work as expected.**

 Parameters
 ~~~~~~~~~~